 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-If upscale tourist resorts aren't your thing, ditch Cancun for these alternative destinations on the Yucatan Peninsula.
+If upscale tourist resorts aren't your thing, ditch Cancun for these more authentic and interesting destinations on the Yucatan Peninsula.

 Sara Walton spots manatees in Xcalak, takes us drift-diving in Cozumel, and explores an underwater sculpture garden off Isla Mujeres.